treeverse/lakeFS/docs/index.md

 ## What is lakeFS
 {: .no_toc }

-lakeFS transforms object storage buckets into data lake repositories that expose a Git-like interface to data of any size.
+lakeFS transforms object storage buckets into data lake repositories that expose a Git-like interface.
+By design, it works with data of any size.

-This interface means users of lakeFS can use the same development workflows for code and data.
-Adopting Git workflows greatly improved software development practices, and we designed lakeFS to bring the same benefits to data.
+The Git-like interface means users of lakeFS can use the same development workflows for code and data.
+Git workflows greatly improved software development practices; we designed lakeFS to bring the same benefits to data.

 In this way, lakeFS brings a unique combination of performance and manageability to data lakes. *To learn more about applying Git principles to data, [see here](https://lakefs.io/how-to-manage-your-data-the-way-you-manage-your-code/).*